 But the destruction of the land, of the Earth itself, did.

-She grimaced as the flames licked the tips of her fingers, and her flesh began to melt.
+She winced as the flames licked the tips of her fingers, and her flesh began to burn.

 She would not sit and do nothing anymore.

 A firefighting plane groaned overhead, dropping its cargo of water.
 It wouldn’t be enough.

 Ash and smoke filled her lungs, choking her as she breathed in one last time, then drew her hands together, reining in the acres of flame until they consumed her instead.
 Her blood sang, and her soul reached its boiling point as her body absorbed all of the flames.
 She screamed, her voice mingling with the final roar of the dying inferno.